pnoe/ruches/README.md

 ## Web application to manage apiaries

-Spring Boot application running in Tomcat with Postgresql.
+Spring Boot web application running in Tomcat with Postgresql.
+In french or english.

 GPL-3 license